 They heard the door slam.
 It wouldn’t have occurred to any of them to try to stop her.

 “Grandfather says that change is always difficult.”
-He’d said it the night Simon’s mom left him, and dozens of times since.
+He’d said it the night Simon’s mother left him, and dozens of times since.
 “Even if it’s for the better.”

-Jules sighed.
+Jules frowned.
 “Yeah.
-But, I mean…so what, I should just welcome him back with open arms?”
+But I mean…so what, I should just welcome him back with open arms?”